 Weight Watchers Friendly and Gluten Free!

 There are a few things about this Strawberry Melon Salad with Watermelon Vinaigrette worth noting.
-It’s 4 Weight Watchers WW points per serving on any color Weight Watchers plan.
-If you leave off the cheese entirely, the point count drops to 2 points per serving.
-This salad a mere 156 calories per serving, for those who are counting.
+It’s perfect for those following the Weight Watchers WW plan, and you’ll find a link to the WW Points on the recipe card below.
+If you leave off the cheese entirely, the point count drops even lower!
+This salad has a mere 156 calories per serving, for those who are counting.
 And it’s gluten free (providing that your olive oil and cheese choices are free of gluten).
 Enjoy!

 Here are a few more fruity green salad recipes you might enjoy: